 Even if you follow every tip on this list, it’s possible some pests will still find their way into your trash cans.
 The best way to ensure they don’t make the move from your trash cans to the inside of your home is to keep them as far away from your home’s structure as possible.
 These clever pests can find their way inside through any sized crack or hole in your house’s foundation.
 Keeping the bins far away from your home will help prevent pests from sneaking indoors.

 Following these eight techniques is the best course of action for bug-proofing your trash cans.
-However, the only way to fully get rid of these lingering pests is with Aptive Environmental’s Four Seasons Protection Program.
-We provide the best eco-friendly pest control while keeping your local environment and the current season in mind.
+However, the best way to fully get rid of these lingering pests is with Aptive Environmental’s professional and effective service.
 If you need help eliminating a bug infestation in your trash cans or need assistance with another pest issue, give your local Aptive branch a call today and receive a free quote.